codelzz/WirelessDT/README.md

 git clone https://github.com/codelzz/UnrealEngine.git
 ```

-After cloned the UE source code, we can refer to the official page [Downloading Unreal Engine Source Code](https://docs.unrealengine.com/5.1/en-US/downloading-unreal-engine-source-code/) for engine setup.
+After cloned the UE source code, you can refer to the official page [Downloading Unreal Engine Source Code](https://docs.unrealengine.com/5.1/en-US/downloading-unreal-engine-source-code/) for engine setup.
 After setup UE source code, we need to compiling it to generate the binary files.

 ### STEP2: Clone WirelessDT Project